baumgach/tue-slurm-helloworld/README.md

 ## Prerequisites

-This examples assumes that you are using [Ubuntu Linux](https://ubuntu.com/).
+This example assumes that you are using [Ubuntu Linux](https://ubuntu.com/).
 Generally speaking, all of the below stuff is also possible with other Linux distirbutions, Macs and Windows (using [Putty](https://www.putty.org/)).
 The instructions below may partially work using those other operating systems, but it is likely that some commands or steps will require changes.

 Useful things to familiarise yourself with before starting:
  - [SSH and SSH keys](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys)